 Gather all ingredients before starting recipe.

-• Remove roast from the refrigerator an hour before roasting and season well using garlic powder, kosher salt and cracked black pepper corns.
+- Remove roast from the refrigerator an hour before roasting and season well using1 tbsp garlic salt/garlic powder, 2 tbsp kosher salt and 1 tbsp coarsely ground pepper.

-• Add 1/4 cup of water to the bottom of the roasting pan and place roast in the middle rack of a pre-heated oven.
-Roast for 30 minutes, then reduce heat to Convection Oven350 °F. Roast for the remaining period of required time.
+- Add 1/4 cup water, 1 whole banana pepper and 1 plum tomato, quartered to the bottom of the roasting pan and place roast in the middle rack of a pre-heated oven.
+Roast for 30 minutes, then reduce heat to 350 °F. Roast for the remaining period of required time.

 Serving